*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Some people throw away their extra Lego pieces for the simple reason that they no longer need them, especially if they’ve already built the structures that they were aiming for.

 However, there are a lot of better things to do with them.
-Don’t waste your extra Lego pieces and opt to do these things with them instead:

 If you put away all the extra pieces you find in every new Lego set you buy, soon enough, you’ll have a lot of spares just lying there and waiting for you to use them.